djnatedagreat/nomoregenre/README.md

 ### Audio Clips

 An audio clip is a segment of an audio asset as defined in seconds.
 All clips have a start and end time that are defined in seconds from the beginning of the clip.
-Most audio assets will have a clip representing the entire duration of the asset.
+All audio assets will have a clip representing the entire duration of the asset.
 But, it's also possible to create a clip that is only part of an audio asset.
 For example, You might have a DJ mix that is 60 Minutes long, but you can also specifify a secondary clip of that mix that is just 30 Minutes long.

 ### Program